ORF-4450/RobotLib/README.md

 ***************************************************************************************************************
 Version 1.13

-*	Add methods to Util to do elapsed time.
+*	Add methods to Util class to do elapsed time and inches to meters conversion.

 R Corn
 June 11, 2018